Des Moines River: History

 The origin of the name Des Moines is obscure.
-Early French explorers named it La Rivière des Moines, literally meaning "River of the Monks."
+Early French explorers named it La Rivière des Moines, literally meaning "River of the Monks".
 The name may have referred to early Trappist monks who built huts near the mouth of the river at the Mississippi.

 William Bright writes that Moines was an abbreviation used by the French for Moingouena or Moingona, an Algonquian subgroup of the Illinois people.
 The Native American term was /mooyiinkweena/, a derogatory name applied to the Moingouena by the Peoria people, a closely related subgroup.
 The meaning of the native word, according to an early French writer, is visage plein d'ordure, or in plain English, "shit-face", from mooy-, "shit", -iinkwee, "face", and -na, "indefinite actor".

 The 1718 Guillaume Delisle map (pictured) labels it as "le Moingona R."

 During the mid-19th century, the river supported the main commercial transportation by water across Iowa.
 River traffic began to be superseded by the railroads constructed from the 1860s.

 Flooding

 Catastrophic flooding occurred along the Des Moines River during the Great Flood of 1851, nearly destroying the new town of Des Moines.
 Residents had never previously experienced a major flood, and river towns lacked levees and substantial bridges that could withstand flooding.
 In 1851, 74.5 in (191.5 cm) of rain fell in Iowa, a record that holds to this day.
 The worst flooding occurred May to June in the Des Moines River Basin.
-Major flooding in 1851 occurred in Bentonsport, Croton, Bonaparte, Des Moines, Eddyville, Farmington, Iowaville, Keosauqua, Muscatine, Oskaloosa, Ottumwa, Red Rock, and Rochester.
+Major flooding in 1851 occurred in Bentonsport, Croton, Bonaparte, Des Moines, Eddyville, Farmington, Iowaville, Keosauqua, Muscatine, Oskaloosa, Ottumwa and Rochester.

 The river has a history of seasonal flooding.
 For example, in May 1944 the Riverview Park had just opened for the season on May 19, 1944.
 At around dawn on May 23, the levee began to collapse.
 The river was too much to hold back.
 Quickly the breach in the levee grew to nearly 100 ft wide, and the river water quickly enveloped all of the park and the surrounding area.

 The Great Flood of 1993 on the river and its tributary the Raccoon, in the summer of 1993, forced the evacuation of much of the city of Des Moines and nearby communities.
-In another period of flooding, on June 13, 2008, officials issued a voluntary evacuation order for much of downtown and other areas bordering the Des Moines River.
-The river had reached flood stage in many locations, and Mayor Frank Cownie said the evacuations were an attempt "to err on the side of citizens and residents."